 Decision Guide

-Most growing businesses end up with both an in-house talent function and an external sales recruiter on retainer.
+Most growing intralogistics vendors end up with both an in-house talent function and a specialist commercial recruiter they can call on.
 The mistake is using the wrong one for the wrong seat.
-This guide sets out the dimensions that should drive the decision and the seats where each option genuinely earns its keep.
+This guide sets out the dimensions that should drive the decision and the seats where each option genuinely earns its keep when you are hiring the people who sell forklifts, automation, racking or warehouse software.

 When to use this guide

-Use this guide when you are about to brief a senior commercial role and you are deciding whether to run it inside the in-house TA team or engage an external sales recruiter on retained search.
+Use this guide when you are about to brief a senior commercial role for a material handling, warehouse automation, storage or supply chain technology business and you are deciding whether to run it through your in-house team or engage a specialist intralogistics sales recruiter.

 Any figures, fee bands, salary ranges or percentages quoted on this page are indicative narrative guidance from Evara's operator-led practice in 2026, not a formal benchmark or audited statistic.